Sidd74367/ttc-delay-analysis/README.md

 <!-- IMAGE PLACEHOLDER 2 — from notebook cell 26 (stacked area chart of incidents by hour of day, by mode).
 Save as images/incidents_by_hour.png -->
-![Incidents by hour of day](images/incidents_by_hour.png) *Incidents by hour — quiet overnight, sharp morning ramp, sustained afternoon peak at 2 PM.*
+![Incidents by hour of day](images/incidents_by_hour.png) *Incidents by hour: quiet overnight, sharp morning ramp, sustained afternoon peak at 2 PM.*

 <!-- IMAGE PLACEHOLDER 3 — from notebook cell 32 (worst 15 routes by total delay hours).
 Save as images/worst_routes.png -->
-![Worst 15 routes by total delay hours](images/worst_routes.png) *Worst 15 routes by total delay-hours — streetcars dominate the top of the list.*
+![Worst 15 routes by total delay hours](images/worst_routes.png) *Worst 15 routes by total delay-hours: streetcars dominate the top of the list.*

 <!-- IMAGE PLACEHOLDER 4 — from notebook cells 39/41 (streetcar delay reasons: frequency and severity by code family).
 Save as images/streetcar_causes.png -->
 ![Streetcar delay causes](images/streetcar_causes.png)
-*Streetcar delays by cause family — Movement/Operations dominates volume.*
+*Streetcar delays by cause family : Movement/Operations dominates volume.*

 ---